bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The selector now targets all paragraph elements that are siblings of h1 element, the result is the last two paragraph elements turn blue.

-Notice that the first paragraph element didn\'t turn blue, this is because the general sibling selector only select subsequent elements that match the selector.
+Notice that the first paragraph element didn&apos;t turn blue, this is because the general sibling selector only select subsequent elements that match the selector.